Skip to content

 Stephen also discussed how traders can leverage AI’s ability to utilize large amounts of data to optimize the pricing of bonds.
 Platforms like ficc.ai’s have created a revolutionary way of using AI for investors to analyze transactions, ensure compliance with internal audits or regulatory requirements.
 These platforms also help investors to automate the price discovery process, making it easier to verify transactions were executed in line with the market conditions at the time of the trade.
 The use of AI has allowed for markets and valuations to be more dynamic, and less static thinking.

-If you missed out on the event, check our website soon for a replay of this informative webinar.
+If you missed out on the event, check out some recorded highlights below:

 FY 2023 Senior Living Sector Report Summary